Navid200/xDrip/docs/Nightscout/GoogleCloud.md

 ## Nightscout on Google Cloud
 [xDrip](../../README.md) >> [xDrip & Nightscout](../Nightscout_page.md) >> [Nightscout on Google Cloud](./GoogleCloud.md)

-This is still a draft.
-The method is still being tested.
-And this guide is still being edited.

 **Credit:**
 Thanks to jamorham, the current xDrip head developer, for the idea, putting it together, implementing the installer, and testing everything.